pavanepour-k/ForziumAPI/docs/rayon_pool_utilization.md

 - **Task duration spread** (8.40 µs – 1.10 ms) aligns with mixed kernels (element-wise vs. matmul), offering input for future work-size balancing heuristics.

-The dataset and module provide the baseline required by TODO-0030, enabling regression tracking and surfacing of Rayon pool inefficiencies in future releases.
+The dataset and module provide the baseline for regression tracking and surfacing of Rayon pool inefficiencies in future releases.